Frequently Asked Questions

 For courses taken on exchange, you will earn transfer credit.
 How exactly the courses will transfer back to your degree will vary, and may not be fully determined until after you return from exchange and provide course outlines to your academic advisor.
 Any courses that do not transfer to a UCalgary equivalent will earn you a general transfer credit.

 Most internship programs are not credit-bearing.
-The exception to this is The Washington Centre internship program.
+The exception to this is The Washington Center internship program.

 Before traveling abroad, you may need specific immunizations depending on your travel destinations, the length of your stay, and whether or not your routine immunizations are up-to-date.
 Since it can take several weeks for an immunization to protect you against a disease, you should consult a travel health clinic or your family physician 2-3 months before your program departure.
 You can see some tips and recommendations for various countries on the travel advice and advisories here.

 When you first start your Study Abroad program application, you will be required to declare your sex as M, F, or X (as per Canadian passport standards).
-However, you may declare your preferred name/pronouns within the application if desired (this is optional in order to protect your right to confidentiality in the selection process), or simply bring this up in discussion with a Study Abroad advisor.
-Our office is a safe space and we want you to feel comfortable using whatever language you prefer!
+There is also space where you may indicate your preferred name and/or pronouns, although this is optional in order to protect your right to confidentiality in the selection process.
+You're welcome to fill this out in the application, or simply bring it up in discussion with a Study Abroad advisor; our office is a safe space and we want you to feel comfortable using whatever language you prefer.

-At your own discretion, we welcome you to speak with us directly about any medical or cultural concerns you may have, including but not limited to accessing hormone therapy abroad, which programs/places might offer more support for LGBTQ+/GSD individuals, or concerns about studying abroad in regions that may not be as tolerant gender and sexual diversity.
+At your own discretion, we welcome you to speak with one of our advisors about any concerns you may have, such as accessing hormone therapy abroad, which programs/places might offer more support for LGBTQ+/GSD individuals, or safely studying abroad in regions that may not be as tolerant of gender and sexual diversity.
+Our goal is to make sure all students can have an amazing and transformative experience abroad; from both a cultural and medical perspective, our advisors want to help you find a program that you are comfortable and excited to participate in.

-Where possible on our program pages, we have added more information about this to the "Additional Information" section.
-For instance, many of our exchange program pages now include information about supports or UCalgary Q Centre equivalents available at these host universities.
+Where possible, the "Additional Information" section on each program page has also been updated with relevant details.
+For instance, many of our exchange program pages have information about supports or UCalgary Q Centre equivalents available at these host universities.

 Money diversification is important.
 Having a variety of available funds is important if a payment option doesn't work, is lost, or stolen.
 The more ways you have of carrying and disbursing your money, the more prepared and safer you'll be!
 While travelling, it's recommended to distribute your funds throughout your person rather than all in one wallet.
 A small amount of local currency is also useful to have on-hand for when you first arrive.